Painting a picture of Mom

 Catie sewed costumes for Suburban Woman’s Club of Wauwatosa children's theater productions, and acted in them as well.
 She ran her lines with me at age 11 when she played the lead as King Midas—in one scene, peel-me-a-grape orders to a servant.
 She'd bark her line imperiously, "Don't ask questions, just cut."
 I'd just giggle.

 Catie also was on the Milwaukee Rep auxiliary board, publicizing events and attending costume workshops at regional theater conventions.
 She chaired the auxiliary one year, hosting one of those conventions and serving on the Rep's board of directors.
-She missed the backstage drama for all their fundraising focus.
+For all their fundraising focus, she missed the backstage drama.

 Marquette's speech students were wrapped up in both drama and new media, meaning television, and she appreciated when I latched onto this novel internet thing, another exploit with one foot in writing and one in design.
 And when I was cast in the odd church musical, she was in the audience.